-Hypothermia: a serious life-threatening condition.
-It happens when the body's core internal temperature drops below the point where normal body functions occur.
-It is different than frostbite or freezing to death.
-Hypothermia is one of the greatest dangers when you go out on the water.
-It is usually thought of a cold-weather or cold-water condition; but it can occur at temperatures well above freezing, even in waters as warm as 80°.
-Whenever you go boating or swimming, you need to understand and look for the signs of hypothermia.
+Also, while hypothermia is often thought of as a cold-weather or cold-water condition; it can occur at temperatures well above freezing, even in waters as warm as 80°.
+Whenever you go boating or swimming, it’s important to understand and look for the signs of hypothermia.

-- Wear the proper clothing.
+- Wear proper clothing.
 Different materials offer different levels of insulation.
-For example, synthetic fibers offer excellent insulation from the wind, they do not protect the wearer for long when they are wet.
+For example, synthetic fibers offer excellent insulation from the wind but don’t protect the wearer for long when they are wet.
 On the other hand, wool insulates the wearer better from the effects of hypothermia while both dry and wet.

-- Increase your energy reserve.
-Have a good meal prior to going out on the water.
+- Increase your energy reserve by having a good meal prior to going out on the water.
 This way, your body will have something to draw on in case of an emergency.

 - Avoid drinking alcohol prior to going out on the water.
-Besides the fact that mixing boats and booze is dangerous, illegal and downright dumb, there is a increased risk of hypothermia.
+Besides the fact that operating a boat while under the influence of alcohol is illegal and dangerous, it increases the effects of hypothermia.
 Alcohol causes the blood vessels to dilate, which increases the amount of heat that is lost.
-This increases the effects of hypothermia if you get into an emergency situation.

 - Get out of the water as soon as possible.

 - Keep your clothes on.
-They'll provide insulation from heat loss.
+They'll insulate you from heat loss.

 - If you are wearing a life jacket, draw your knees up and make your body as compact as possible, unless you are wearing a Type III life jacket (it can turn you face down).